zluo16/integrating-react-and-redux-codealong-web-051517/readme.md

   }
   ```

-  We also need to initiate a dipsatch method to start the store state in our `./src/index.js` file.
+  We also need to initiate a dispatch call to start the store state in our `./src/index.js` file.
 Our `./src/index.js` file should now look like the following:

   ```JavaScript
   // ./src/index.js